NavyaNelluri/BeyondBackgrounds/MeetingNotes.md

 ## Held on: 10/12/2023
 ## Meeting held on:  class time
-Meeting lasted for 10mins.
+Meeting lasted for 30mins.
 ## Meeting Notes:
-1.	review doccument
+1.	review doccument.
 2.retrospective doccument
 3. What will be done: Sprint-1 deployement
 ## Meeting Attendance: